 timeout is overridden from 1000 to 2000.

-You don't have to use a YAML file.
-Instead, you can use the Diffblue Cover UI or simply use the defaults that are built in.
+You don't have to provide a settings file.
+Instead, you can simply use the defaults that are built in.
 The precedence for parameters is:

 To find the values of parameters for an analysis in the Diffblue Cover UI: